SrzStephen/QuickerStart/Readme.md

 * I learnt a bit about where pip actually stores its files and the files it stores, because I'd never thought about that.

 ## What's next for Untitled
-Wait for additional cloudformation support so I can create a proper sagemaker pipeline.
+Wait for additional cloudformation support so that I can create a proper sagemaker pipeline.